 DICKSON DESPOMMIER, Professor Emeritus of Public and Environmental Health, Columbia University, stressed that all people in the world needed to eat and drink.
 The difficulty was in getting adequate supplies to them.
 Sometimes, there was not enough rain to fill reservoirs and sometimes the food that was grown was raided by animals or destroyed by adverse weather.
 Noting that eliminating hunger was among the primary goals of the 2030 Agenda for Sustainable Development, he said it could be accomplished if the global community tried hard enough.
 The world was now faced with rapid climate change and its consequent effects on health.
 The cause was primarily deforestation as well as the use of fossil fuels.
 Deforestation — which had mainly occurred to clear land for farming — took away the ability of the Earth to take back carbon it had fed into the atmosphere.
 Noting that farming was 10,000 years old and traditional, he said no one wanted to break with that practice.
 Rather than human clearing of land, a tsunami in Japan had trashed 5 per cent of its farmland in one hour.
 In that case, the solution was indoor farming — vertical multi‑story farms, rather than one‑level greenhouses.
 Countries were now adopting this alternative, led by Japan, and were producing great quantities of food.
 Other countries using vertical farms included Singapore, China and Germany.
 The advantages of vertical farming were that it was year‑round, used 70 to 90 per cent less water and could be established anywhere in the world.

-Ms. STRONG asked Sofia what the United Nations could do to support innovation to achieve the Sustainable Development Goals.
-Sofia responded that leaders must work together to build an equitable, standard infrastructure.
+Ms. STRONG asked Sophia what the United Nations could do to support innovation to achieve the Sustainable Development Goals.
+Sophia responded that leaders must work together to build an equitable, standard infrastructure.

 The moderator next asked the panel about the historical precedent of technological innovation.
 Mr. IBARAKI said the implications to labour would result in a period of disruption and chaos, but economic and social benefits would manifest in the long‑run.
 Mr. SCHNAPP responded that social panic around automation was recorded throughout the history of industrialization, and would be repeated with the development of AI and robotics.
 So far, evidence had shown that technological advancements would not fuel job loss, but may fuel inequality.
 To address that concern, the international community must do more to ensure adequate skills and capacity‑building.